 Simply put, dentures are artificial teeth and gums.
 They are created by your dentist and formed to your mouth in order to replace lost or removed natural teeth.
 They can either be full or partial.
 This means that they will either replace all of your teeth on either the top or bottom gum line, or they will just replace a few teeth that are missing.

 If you have suffered from a cavity that has infected most of the inner parts of the tooth, regularly known as the pulp which holds the nerve, you might require a root canal.
 During the root canal procedure, the dentist has to remove the pulp entirely to clean out the infection.

 Come Visit Us

-If you are in the Dallas, Texas area and you require a restorative dental procedure, come in to see us!
+If you require a restorative dentistry procedure in Dallas, TX, come in to see us!
 Preston Commons Dental Care is here to help in any way that we can in helping your beautiful smile stay healthy and strong.